Understanding the PLEASE_READ_ME MySQL Database Ransomware

-MySQL is again making headlines, this time due to a new MySQL database ransomware attack that has compromised 250,000 MySQL databases are becoming more common.
-For those affected by the attack, the ransomers are demanding a ransom of 0.08 BTC, or around 1435.17 USD.
+Database ransomeware like the recent PLEASE_READ_ME attack that compromised 250,000 MySQL databases are becoming more common.
+For those affected, the hackers are demanding a ransom of 0.08 BTC, or around 1435.17 USD.

-In this blog, we'll discuss how the attack works, who it affects, and how to minimize exposure for internet-facing open source databases and protect yourself from database ransomware attacks in the future.
+In this blog, we'll discuss how this MySQL database ransomware attack works, who it affects, and how to minimize exposure for internet-facing open source databases and protect yourself from database ransomware attacks in the future.

 What makes this attack even more dangerous is how simple it is and the way it’s executed.
 Considered to be a ‘malwareless’ attack, the process uses zero binary payloads.
 It’s just a simple script that breaks in, steals the data and gets the heck out.
 The attacker is also leaving a back door so they can get back into the system if needed.
 The attack IP addresses are coming from the UK and Ireland, and the attack comes in two variants.

-If you’re going to have your database facing the internet, strong encryption, passwords, update policies and constant management are all requirements for preventing an attack like this one.
+If you’re going to have your database facing the internet, strong encryption, passwords, update policies and constant management are all requirements for preventing a ransomware attack like this one.
 One of the best ways to create strong, long, memorable passwords is by using the Diceware system.

 The PLEASE_READ_ME MySQL database ransomware shows the importance of using strong encryption, passwords, and update policies.
 Using tools like Diceware to create memorable, secure passwords can be a good first step toward improving your internal password best practices.

 Need further guidance on securing your application?
-Our open source experts can help to assess your current infrastructure and chart a path to security best practices.
+Our database support experts can help to assess your current infrastructure and chart a path to security best practices.
 Talk to an expert today to get started.

 If you're looking for additional information on application security best practices, be sure to check out this webinar: